pszemraj/ai-msgbot/README.md

 #### Why?

-In a nutshell, to leverage the strengths of the GPT family of models, while using the structure to 'automate' what would be challenging tasks in an open domain.
+In a nutshell, to leverage the strengths of the GPT family of models while using the structure to 'automate' what would be challenging tasks in an open domain.

-Chatbots have been around for a long time, and are used in many different contexts.
+Chatbots have been around for a long time and are used in many different contexts.
 You can find examples of chatbots on your local massive service-oriented corporation's website.
-These chatbots are typically scripted around a few likely user inputs, and are able to respond to those inputs.
+These chatbots are typically scripted around a few likely user inputs and can respond to those inputs.
 They fail, however, at generating "real" responses to arbitrary inputs, which makes them seem limited.

 > Ask the next chatbot you find on a website: "A further question of your preferences: straight booling vs. dimensional booling?"

 - GPT **is good at generating text** in ways that sound "unique" to humans.
 This helps to avoid the "common" pitfall above.
-- If the model is trained in a generalizable way, it can be used to generate text in a way that can be useful to humans without the need for specific scripted answers.
+- If the model is trained in a generalizable way, it can be used to generate text in a way that can be useful to humans without needing specific scripted answers.
 - Some caveats:
   - how does the model know how to respond to a given input?
-  - Further, how can the model tailor it's response to a given speaker?
+  - Further, how can the model tailor its response to a given speaker?
-  - how long is a single "response"? how does the model know when to stop?
+  - how long is a single "response"?
+How does the model know when to stop?
   - how does the model know to stay consistently on topic/with the speaker?
 - Separating the conversational messages with "tokens/labels" helps solve the above concerns.
-  - The model learns to generate these **structure labels** as part of the training process, and generates them as part of inference.
+  - The model learns to generate these **structure labels** as part of the training process and generates them as part of inference.
   - Isolating a single response becomes easy:
     - train with "Speaker Alpha" and "Speaker Beta" labels
     - pass "Speaker Alpha" and the user prompt to the model
     - append a blank line and "Speaker Beta" label to the prompt
-    - model responds as "Speaker Beta" to "Speaker Alpha" prompt!
+    - model responds as "Speaker Beta" to the "Speaker Alpha" prompt!
-    - isolate the "full" response by stopping at 1) first blank line or 2) at the first `Speaker Alpha` token.
+    - isolate the "full" response by stopping at 1) the first blank line or 2) at the first `Speaker Alpha` token.
   - the model implicitly learns the back-and-forth structure of the conversation by "seeing" how text following _Speaker Alpha_ is responded to by text with the other label  _Speaker Beta_, and vice-versa. **It learns interactions between the two speakers**.
     - this is especially important in today's modern messaging world, where a response may be distributed over several messages.
-    - Multiple individuals or "personas" are possible with adding unique labels to the training data, i.e. "Speaker Gamma" and "Speaker Delta".
+    - Multiple individuals or "personas" are possible by adding unique labels to the training data, i.e., "Speaker Gamma" and "Speaker Delta".
-    - Multiple individuals or "personas" are possible with adding unique labels to the training data, i.e. "Speaker Gamma" and "Speaker Delta".
+    - Multiple individuals or "personas" are possible by adding unique labels to the training data, i.e. "Speaker Gamma" and "Speaker Delta".
-  - part of "reading the room" in the conversational domain is to simulate empathy, even in cases where the model is not able to respond to the user prompt.
+  - part of "reading the room" in the conversational domain is to simulate empathy, even in cases where the model cannot respond to the user prompt.
     - For example, there are many ways to respond to "My dog died.." that would be contextually correct.
 See [example](https://pastebin.com/XipcF71F)
     - this is especially important in today's modern messaging world, where a response may be distributed over several messages.
-    - Multiple individuals or "personas" are possible with adding unique labels to the training data, i.e. "Speaker Gamma" and "Speaker Delta".
+    - Multiple individuals or "personas" are possible by adding unique labels to the training data, i.e. "Speaker Gamma" and "Speaker Delta".

-Depending on computing resources, it is possible to keep track of the conversation in a helper script or loop, and then feed in the prior conversation and the prompt.
+Depending on computing resources, it is possible to keep track of the conversation in a helper script or loop and then feed in the prior conversation and the prompt.
 This allows the model to use the context as part of the generation sequence.
 The [attention mechanism](https://arxiv.org/abs/1706.03762) will primarily focus on the last text = the prompt.

 #### How?

 The bare minimum is to create a `training_data.txt` file in the following structure outlined above.
-Ideally, create all three of  train/valid/test files.
+Ideally, create all three of the train/valid/test files.

 Examples and resources:

-- Python scripts to parse WhatsApp messages and/or exported iMessage conversations can be found in `parsing-messages/`.
+- Python scripts to parse WhatsApp messages and exported iMessage conversations can be found in `parsing-messages/`.
 - Examples of already-parsed datasets can be found in `conversation-data/`.
 - A companion repository for this project is [pszemraj/DailyDialogue-Parser](<https://github.com/pszemraj/DailyDialogue-Parser>) and covers the entire process of converting/parsing the _DailyDialogues_ dataset.